cdrummey216/whoami/whoami.md

 # Part 4: How to be present and to act? (a: Self-expression.
 Living as art.
 Here is my self.)

 ## Overview & Purpose
 Self-expression is the means by which *the internal processes for perceiving and defining one's self* are externalized, or made real in the world.
 Living, or *to be alive*, is a stream of externalizations over the course of a lifetime.
-At all times, living is an **expression of the self**, *by the self*, <ins>for the self</ins>.
+At all times, living is an **expression of the Self**, *by the Self*, <ins>for the Self</ins>.
 Therefore, living is art, or an application of human creative skill and imagination.

 a life lived is a magnum opus. //greatest work of art in a lifetime, most important of any work. 'work' refers to a means of self-expression that exhibits a value or combination of values.